hyun986-spec/hyun986-making-journal/journal-pages/week-07.md

 - OpenAI.
 (2026).
 Codex [AI coding model]. https://openai.com

-Google Gemini and OpenAI Codex were used only for coding assistance during the development of the p5.js prototype.
-These tools helped generate and explain example code for experimentation and testing.
-All final implementation and project decisions were completed by me.
+Google Gemini and OpenAI Codex were used as coding support tools during the development of the p5.js prototype.
+These tools were used to generate prompts, produce example code, troubleshoot programming errors, and explore different programming approaches.
+All final design decisions, data mappings, code selection, refinements, and project outcomes were developed and evaluated by Hyein Yun.